Gardiners Island: Geography

 The island is 5.19 sqmi in size.
 Its 3,318 acres include more than 1,000 acre of old growth forest and another 1000 acres of meadows.
 Many of the buildings date back to the 17th century.
 In 1989, the island was said to be worth $125 million.

 The island has the largest stand of white oak in the American Northeast.
 Other trees include swamp maple, wild cherry and birch.
-The island is home to New York state's largest colony of ospreys, and is one of the few locations in the world where they build their nests on the ground, as there are no natural predators to the bird on the island.
+The island is home to New York state's largest colony of ospreys and is one of the few locations in the world where they build their nests on the ground, as the birds have no natural predators on the island.

 Structures

-In addition to the family mansion and the Gardiners Island Windmill, structures on the island include a private airstrip on the south side, and a carpenter's shed said to have been built in 1639.
+In addition to the family mansion and the Gardiners Island Windmill, structures on the island include a private airstrip on the south side and a carpenter's shed said to have been built in 1639.

 The shed's claim to being the oldest surviving wood-frame structure in New York state is disputed by some.
 No primary sources authenticating its construction have been produced, only a description by Robert David Lion Gardiner in a 1976 documentary about the island.
 An earlier source that describes the settlement and early life on the island makes no mention of the shed.